 None of these require a personality overhaul.
 None of them require extra talent or decades of experience.
 They require a decision to structure your teaching differently — and access to the right program to support that structure.

-The Ignited Teaching Library Is That System
+Explore the Ignited Teaching Library